Xnhyacinth/Awesome-LLM-Long-Context-Modeling/README.md

 8. **Content Reduction, Surprisal and Information Density Estimation for Long Documents.** *Shaoxiong Ji, Wei Sun, Pekka Marttinen.* Arxiv 2023. [paper](https://arxiv.org/abs/2309.06009)

 ## Acknowledgements
-Please contact us if we miss your names in this list, we will add you back ASAP!
+Please contact me if I miss your names in the list, I will add you back ASAP!